 Monochromatic doesn’t have to be boring!
 In this modern fringed crochet throw free pattern, two weights of yarn combine to add instant style and texture to any room of your house.
-The free pattern is below or you may purchase the ad-free, printable PDF with stitch chart for $2.75 here.
+The free pattern is below or you may purchase the ad-free, printable PDF with stitch chart here.

 Anybody else have a little crush on the store Anthropologie?
 When I used to live in San Francisco, my walk home from work would take me past their downtown store and I would often treat myself to an inspiring lap around the store, filling my mind with decorating and DIY ideas before I headed home.